feihln/depthscanner/README.md

 To verify your setup, start Python from the command line and run the following (when nothing happens the installation is successful):

+verify compas is correctly installed:

     $ python
     >>> import compas
+    >>> import compas_rhino
+    >>> import compas_ghpython
+    >>> print compas.__version__

+write down the number returned

+verify the other dependencies:

     >>> import pyrealsense2
     >>> import depthscanner

+Verify that rhino has the same compas version as the virtual environnement.
+In Rhino, start the Python editor and in a blank script paste:

+    >>>import compas
+    >>> print compas.__version__

+The returned value should be the same as previously in the command prompt.

+In Grasshopper, open a new ghcomponent and do the same:

+    >>>import compas
+    >>> print compas.__version__

+The returned value should also be the same as previously in the command prompt.

 Now fetch the grasshopper file and scan away :)